-I'm not one to quickly reach for the Mountain House or peanut butter sandwiches when meal prepping for backpacking trips- if I'm planning a 3 or 4 day trip, I enjoy having fresh fruits and veggies and wholesome meals.
+I'm not one to quickly reach for the Mountain House or peanut butter sandwiches when meal prepping for backpacking trips- if I'm planning a 3 or 4 day trip, I enjoy having the luxury of fresh fruits and veggies and wholesome meals.
 Here are a few of my trail favorites, which are not even that much extra weight.
-Many of them are made from pre-cooked packaged foods that do not need refrigeration, such as minute rice or noodles.
-The luxury and taste of "real food" is so worth it!
+The taste of "real food" is so worth it!

 Click "read more" for pictures!